 \section{Introduction}

 DETR-style detectors \cite{detr,zhu2020deformable} remove hand-craft designs in the standard in-domain scenarios and offer promising performance.
 However, the domain shift scenarios with changing weather, varying illumination, and altering scene layout are more related to reality.
 In this paper, we aim to extend the application scenarios of DETR-style detectors by creating a simple but effective baseline for domain adaptive object detection (DAOD).
 In DAOD, methods and recipes for DETR-style detectors are yet to be built, compared with the well-established CNN-based detectors.
-That brings us back to the basics, and asks the question: \textit{where and how to adapt with DETR-style detectors?}
+That brings us back to the basics and asks the question: \textit{where and how to adapt with DETR-style detectors?}

-Wang et al. \cite{wang2021exploring} made their practice, advocating aligning the sequence token embeddings of each layer of encoder and decoder, demonstrating the potential of detection transformers in the domain adaptive setting, as shown in Fig.\ref{fig:fig_oaa_sfa}.
+Wang et al. \cite{wang2021exploring} did their practice, advocating aligning the sequence token embeddings of each layer of encoder and decoder, demonstrating the potential of detection transformers in the domain adaptive setting, as shown in Fig.\ref{fig:fig_oaa_sfa}.
 Nonetheless, we argue that it's cumbersome and sub-optimal to align the embeddings of each layer of encoder and decoder.